patrickfatrick/marky-marked/README.md

 ## What's the plan?

 - More annotations.
-- Make a github page to host a demo.
 - Add more JSDOM and/or browser-based testing.
 - Explore a nicer modal-based link and url entry.
 - Explore detection so you can have visual cues in the toolbar of what formats are applied where the cursor is.